tupui/batman/doc/tutorial.rst

 * Create the case for BATMAN

-For each snapshot, BATMAN will copy the content of ``data`` and add a new folder ``batman-data`` which contains a single file ``point.json``.
+For each snapshot, BATMAN will copy the content of ``data`` and add a new folder ``batman-coupling`` which contains a single file ``point.json``.
 The content of this file is updated per snapshot and it only contains the input parameters to change for the current simulation.
 Hence, to use Michalewicz's function with BATMAN, we need to have this file read to gather input parameters.

-Aside from the simulation code and this headers, there is a ``data/script.sh``.
+Aside from the simulation code and this headers, there is a ``script.sh``.
 It is this script that is launched by BATMAN.
 Once it is completed, the computation is considered as finished.
 Thus, this script manages a solver launch, calls a python script, etc.

-In the end, the quantity of interest has to be written in tecplot format within the repository ``cfd-output-data``.
+In the end, the quantity of interest has to be written in tecplot format within the directory ``batman-coupling``.

 .. note:: These directories' name and path are fully configurables.